MPW LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Medical Properties Trust, Inc. ("Medical Properties Trust" or the "Company") (: MPW) of a class action securities lawsuit.
+NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Medical Properties Trust, Inc. ("Medical Properties Trust" or the "Company") (NYSE: MPW) of a class action securities lawsuit.

-The lawsuit on behalf of Medical Properties Trust investors has been commenced in the United States District Court for the Southern District of New York.
-Affected investors purchased or otherwise acquired certain Medical Properties Trust, Inc. securities between March 1, 2022 and February 22, 2023.
-Follow the link below to get more information and be contacted by a member of our team:

 CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (1) Prospect Medical Holdings, Inc. ("Prospect"), which leases and operates 13 of the Company's facilities, was facing significant pressures affecting the profitability of its Pennsylvania properties; (2) as a result, there was a significant risk that Prospect would be unable to meet its rental obligations owed to Medical Properties Trust; (3) "given the elongated timing of the Pennsylvania recovery," the Company was reasonably likely to record an impairment charge to the real estate value of the Pennsylvania properties; (4) and, as a result of the foregoing, defendant's positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.